What is DaTscan and how is it used?

 |a The absorbed dose to the colon wall is the mass-weighted sum of the absorbed doses to the upper and lower large intestine walls, Dcolon = 0.57DULI + 0.43DLLI [Publication 80 of the ICRP (International Commission on Radiological Protection); Annals of the ICRP 28 (3).
 Oxford: Pergamon Press; 1998]|

-Experimental studies with a striatal phantom suggest that optimal images are obtained with matrix size and zoom factors selected to give a pixel size of 3.5 to 4.5 mm.
+Obtain images with matrix size and zoom factors selected to give a pixel size of 3.5 mm to 4.5 mm.
 Collect a minimum of 1.5 million counts for optimal images.

-In transaxial images, normal images are characterized by two symmetric comma- or crescent-shaped focal regions of activity mirrored about the median plane.
+Normal: In transaxial images, normal images are characterized by two symmetric comma-or crescent-shaped focal regions of activity mirrored about the median plane.
 Striatal activity is distinct, relative to surrounding brain tissue (Figure 1).

 - Activity is absent in the putamen of both hemispheres and confined to the caudate nuclei.
 Activity is relatively symmetric and forms two roughly circular or oval foci.
 Activity of one or both is generally reduced (Figure 3).